1701QCAcwalstyn/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-*What I thought before:
+*What I thought before:*

 I imagined a designer to be purely conceptual, someone who writes and draws up plans to give to someone else to create.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+*What I learned:*

+I learnt that being a designer entails actually creating a prototype of the product, with all the coding and technical knowledge that comes with.
+It wals really interesting to learn about the designer skillset, which I previously had no idea of, which has to be large to complete a project, but is powered by curiosity.
+I also learnt that the skills involved with being a designer are constantly evolving, as well as your projects.
+The most impactful part was reading in the case study about the author learning to use Processing.There have been many occasions where I was too intimidated to learn new programs and coding languages because I always feel like I'm starting from nowhere, and aren't smart enough to grasp these complex concepts I read about.
+However, in the article, the author mentions they had to spend a "couple of hours of installing libraries and looking up error messages in Google".
+Whilst, consciously, I always knew that everyone had to start from somewhere, the fact that this very accomplished and successful person was googling error codes really made it sink it.
+The fact that most of your knowledge will come from learning from the online community is really reassuring, even as a professional, is really reassuring, and has changed how I see designers.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about:*
+I'd really like to learn more about the blob-tracking technology that was mentioned.
+It sounded really interesting.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on:*
+This reading, in particular the case study, has taught me the value of the process of projects.
+I really do need to use all the resources online that I can to constantly be trying to improve my project, because there is always small room for improvement.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###